vuejs/rfcs/active-rfcs/0000-events-option.md

 # Drawbacks

-There may be inconsistency if some developers will use `events` option and others won't.
+There may be inconsistency if some developers will use `emits` option and others won't.

 # Alternatives

 Two things should be discussed:
-- What `event` option structure should look like?
+- What `emits` option structure should look like?
-- Should event emitting be validated (both event names and types declared in `events` option)?
+- Should event emitting be validated (both event names and types declared in `emits` option)?

 # Adoption strategy

-If the event emitting isn't validated, adding the `events` option won't require any change of the library.
+If the event emitting isn't validated, adding the `emits` option won't require any change of the library.
 It should be mentioned in the official Vue Guide and API.
 Then code editors (e.g. Visual Studio Code, WebStorm, PhpStorm) should add code completions to the events.